zhenxuan00/MEM_DGM/README.md

-Chongxuan Li, Jun Zhu and Bo Zhang, Learning to Generate with Memory (ICML16) Please cite this paper when using this code for your research.
+Chongxuan Li, Jun Zhu and Bo Zhang, Learning to Generate with Memory (ICML16).
+Please cite this paper when using this code for your research.

+The scripts will be published soon.
+Some lines of code are redundent.
+TODO: a more clean version with same reproducibility.

 For questions and bug reports, please send me an e-mail at _chongxuanli1991[at]gmail.com_.